bouvet/spring-workshop/README.md

 #### Ex 2-b
 Create a Service class - branch: `ex-2b`

-Annotated with `@Service`.
+Annotate the service class with `@Service`.
 Now we can remove the bean created in the `CinemaApplication`-class.

 #### Ex 3
 Create a Movie object - branch: `ex-3`